Vail Ski Swap returns for 49th year

 Thursday, Oct.
 25, from noon to 7 p.m. at Dobson Ice Arena, Vail.

-At drop-off locations, SSCV will have volunteers on hand to help with any pricing or other questions about the selling process.
+At drop-off locations, volunteers will be on hand to help with pricing and other questions about the selling process.

-Sellers should check the status of their items by using tag numbers and visiting http://www.vailskiswap.com.
 Unsold equipment must be picked up at Dobson Ice Arena on Sunday, Oct.
 28, from 3 to 5 p.m.
 The Swap cannot keep equipment after 5 p.m. on Sunday.
-Do not assume your item has sold if you can't find your item.
-Check the status of your items online.

 If you go …